CSSLint/csslint/README.md

 ### Be careful using width: 100%

 Using `width: 100%` on an element whose parent element has padding will result in the child stretching outside of the parent's bounding box.
 It's generally not a good idea to use `width: 100%`.
 Instead, use `width: auto` or `display: block`.

+### Zero values don't need units

+An easy way to save bytes in CSS is not include units when a value is 0.
+For instance, `0px` and `0` are the exact same measurement, so leave off the units and save!